Tutorial: Discover servers running in a VMware environment with Azure Migrate

-In Step 2: Provide vCenter Server details, select Add discovery source to select the name for the credentials from the dropdown list.
-Select the IP address or FQDN of the vCenter Server.
+In Step 2: Provide vCenter Server details, select Add discovery source to add the IP address or FQDN of a vCenter Server.
 You can leave the port as the default (443) or specify a custom port on which vCenter Server listens.
-Select Save.
+Select the friendly name for credentials you would like to map to the vCenter Server and click Save.

 Provide server credentials

-In Step 3: Provide server credentials to perform software inventory, agentless dependency analysis and discovery of SQL Server instances and databases, you can provide multiple server credentials.
+In Step 3: Provide server credentials to perform software inventory, agentless dependency analysis, discovery of SQL Server instances and databases and discovery of ASP.NET web apps in your VMware environment., you can provide multiple server credentials.
 If you don't want to use any of these appliance features, you can skip this step and proceed with vCenter Server discovery.
 You can change this option at any time.

 If you want to use these features, provide server credentials by completing the following steps.
 The appliance attempts to automatically map the credentials to the servers to perform the discovery features.